 With its research activities F20 aims to showcase science-based solutions and policy recommendations for a transformation towards sustainable development.

 Climate change presents significant challenges and puts further pressure on global health, food systems and biodiversity.
 And they are closely intertwined.
 They and cannot be tackled in isolation.
-For example, the environmental pollution and massive degradation of nature leads to grave impacts on global food production, water shortages, energy crises and extreme weather events.
+For example, the environmental pollution and massive degradation of nature leads to grave impacts on global food production, exarcerbates water shortages, and fuels energy crises and extreme weather events.
 Those countries who have contributed least to the climate crisis, are most often affected the most.
-Bringing the climate and biodiversity, the water-energy-food-health nexus on top of the G20 agenda is key for a climate-safe future leaving no one behind.
+Bringing the climate and biodiversity, water-energy-food-health nexus on top of the G20 agenda is key for a climate-safe future leaving no one behind.

 The Green Transition refers to the environmental, ecological and social transformation towards sustainable societies respecting planetary boundaries.
 Remaining under 1.5 degrees largely depends on the speed and scale of embarking on a just energy transition and exploiting the potential of renewables.
 A low-carbon transition offers business opportunities, jobs and economic development, and a whole range of co-benefits like cleaner air and a healthier environment.
 This also requires shifting the flows of investment necessary to leverage these opportunities.
 The foundations and philanthropic organisations of the F20 Platform acknowledge and emphasise their self-commitment to increase sustainability efforts within their own organisational context.
 This may include divesting their capital from fossil fuels and instead investing into renewable energy solutions.